26 Inference for logistic regression

 3. For one of the cross-validation folds, how many coefficients were estimated for the model which uses tail length as a predictor?
 For one of the cross-validation folds, how many coefficients were estimated for the model which uses total length and sex as predictors?

-5. Premature babies, cross-validation.
+1. Premature babies, cross-validation.
 US Department of Health and Human Services, Centers for Disease Control and Prevention collect information on births recorded in the country.
 The data used here are a random sample of 1000 births from 2014 (with some rows removed due to missing data).
-Here, we use logistic regression to model whether the baby is premature from various explanatory variables.235 (ICPSR 2014)
+We use logistic regression to model whether the baby is premature from various explanatory variables.4 (ICPSR 2014)

 1. How many observations are in Fold2?
 Use the model with only weight and mature as predictor variables.
 Of the observations in Fold2, how many of them were correctly predicted to be premature?
 How many of them were incorrectly predicted to be premature?